 "My second client was a natural somnambulist."

-"The third was one of those types that questions everything.
+"The third was one of those clients that question everything.
 I thought it was going to be tough, but when it came down to it, she went into trance very deeply.”

 “Wow,” I would say.
 “Sounds like you had good clients today.”

 I've been studying hypnosis since 1972.
 I had my first formal hypnosis training in 1993.

 I've hypnotized hundreds of clients and taught NLP and hypnosis for many years.

 I've hypnotized a lot of people that other hypnotists said were “unhypnotizable".